 - Printing: Main Print Station in reference area on main (first) floor of Knight Library

 This classroom is used exclusively for instruction.
-Priority scheduling is reserved for CRN-based courses.
-These classrooms are not available for use outside the normal service hours of Media Services.
+These classrooms are not available for use outside the normal service hours of CMET.

-First time usersof this room are strongly encouraged to schedule a training session with Media Services.
-There is a wide array of technology available in these classrooms, and you are encouraged to work with Media Services and the Teaching Effectiveness Program to make the best use of the space.
+First time users of this room are encouraged to schedule a training session with CMET.
+There is a wide array of technology available in these classrooms, and you are encouraged to work with CMET to make the best use of the space.